Lateral Ligament Reconstruction With Tendon Graft

 Potential Complications of the Surgery

 There are some potential risks of surgery that are specific to lateral ligament reconstruction procedures.
-This includes:
+These include:

-Patients undergoing the surgery are subject to the potential for the usual risks associated with surgery such as the risk of:
+Patients undergoing any type of lateral ligament stabilization surgery are subject to the potential for the usual risks associated with any orthopaedic surgery procedure such as the risk of:

 When appropriately performed, non-anatomic ankle ligament reconstructions are highly successful in obtaining a stable ankle.